SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows

 \subsection{Setting}

-We learn a visuomotor policy $\pi_\theta(\mathbf{a}\mid o)$ and deploy it in a real robotic environment that provides observations $o_t$ and rewards $r_t$.
-The robot executes \emph{action chunks} of horizon $H$: at each decision step $k$, the policy samples a sequence $\mathbf{a}_k = (a_{k,0}, \dots, a_{k,H-1})$, which is executed open-loop (or with low-level stabilization).
-Observations $o_t$ include camera images, robot proprioception, and a small number of actions from the previous chunk that have not yet been executed.
-This enables real-time chunking (RTC)~\citep{black2025real} and provides the policy with context about its recent action history.
-We found RTC to be helpful not only because of improved inference time but also in terms of improving the performance thanks to the context about previous actions.
+We learn a visuomotor policy $\pi_\theta(\mathbf{a}\mid o)$ deployed on a real robot.
+At decision step $k$, the policy samples an action chunk $\mathbf{a}_k = (a_{k,0},\dots,a_{k,H-1})$ of horizon $H$, executed open-loop with low-level stabilization.
+Observations $o_t$ include camera images, robot proprioception, and a small number of unexecuted actions from the previous chunk; this enables real-time chunking (RTC)~\citep{black2025real} and, in our experiments, also improves performance by providing temporal context.